evie-zee/building-a-decentralized-investment-platform-celo/building-a-decentralized-investment-platform.md

 Inside the contract, there is a data structure defined called "Investment".
 The Investment structure has several properties, including:

 - `investor`: This is the Ethereum address of the investor who is making the investment.
 The address is marked as payable, which means that funds can be sent to this address.
-- `name`: This is a string that represents the name of the investor.
+- `name`: A string that represents the name of the investor.
-- `identificationNumber`: This is a string that represents a unique identification number for the investor.
+- `identificationNumber`: A string that represents a unique identification number for the investor.
 - `amount`: This is a uint (unsigned integer) that represents the amount of ether (the cryptocurrency used on the Ethereum blockchain) that the investor is investing.
-- `duration`: This is a uint that represents the duration of the investment in some units of time (e.g. seconds).
+- `duration`: A uint that represents the duration of the investment in some units of time (e.g. seconds).
-- `isMature`: This is a boolean value that will be set to true once the investment has reached maturity (i.e. the duration has passed).
+- `isMature`: A boolean value that will be set to true once the investment has reached maturity (i.e. the duration has passed).
-- `isPaid`: This is a boolean value that will be set to true once the investor has been paid back their investment.
+- `isPaid`: A boolean value that will be set to true once the investor has been paid back their investment.
-- `timestamp`: This is a uint that represents the timestamp (in seconds since the Unix epoch) at which the investment was made.
+- `timestamp`: A uint that represents the timestamp (in seconds since the Unix epoch) at which the investment was made.

 ```js